simao-caeiro/Thesis_DataDrivenControl/README.md

-# Thesis: Data-Driven Control of UAVs
+# Thesis: Data-Driven Control Strategies for Rotary Wing Aerial Vehicles

+## DeePC algorithm provided by the authors
+To analyse the linear case, run DeePC_Authors+Linear\DeePC_main.m.

+To simulate the nonlinear case, run DeePC_Authors+Nonlinear\DeePC_main.m.

-## SPC vs DeePC
+## Novel DeePC algorithm
-To analyse the case of the deterministic linear system, run main_wo_noise.py.
+To analyse the linear case, run DeePC+Linear\DeePC_main.m.

+To simulate the nonlinear case, run DeePC+Nonlinear\DeePC_main.m.

+## LQR
+To simulate a nonlinear response using LQR controller, run LQR\LQR_main.m.

+## MPC
-To simulate the case of the non-deterministic linear system, run main_noise.py.
+To simulate a linear response using MPC controller, run MPC\Linear\MPC_main.m.

+To simulate a nonlinear response using MPC controller, run MPC\Nonlinear\MPC_main.m.

+## Results

-The results are created using Python code and the toolboxes:
+The results are obtained using Matlab code and the osqp toolbox.
+To install this toolbox, run install_osqp.m.
-- numpy
-- control
-- matplotlib
-- scipy
-- CasADi